Good Earth Farm | ![]() |

 Orange.
 We have added a third snack pepper that is

 4-5" long.
 It is Glow (OG).
-Glow is
+Glow is shaped like Aura,

-shaped like Aura, only it is bright orange, with a sweet and fruity flavor.
-It
+only it is bright orange, with a sweet and fruity flavor.
+It is a nice visual

-is a nice visual treat to have red, yellow and orange peppers all in the same
+treat to have red, yellow, and orange peppers all in the same basket.

 Specialty Peppers.

-pepper that has become popular with gardeners and market farmers in the past
+A specialty pepper that has become popular with gardeners and

-several years is Shishito (OG).
-This is a
+market farmers in the past several years is Shishito (OG).
+This is a Japanese pepper

-sweeter.
-Lastly, we are offering Goddess, which
+are offering Goddess, which

 is a Banana pepper.
 They are 9" long, yellow, mild, and good for pickling